swaptacular/swpt_accounts/protocol.rst

 account_creation_date : date
    The date on which the account was created.

+account_new_principal : int64
-* `account_new_principal` is the account principal, after the transfer has been committd (between -MAX_INT64 and MAX_INT64).
+   The account principal, after the transfer has been committed.

+previous_transfer_seqnum : int64
+   TODO: improve description
-* `previous_transfer_seqnum` is the sequential number (>= 0) of the
+   The sequential number of the previous transfer.
+MUST be a positive number.
-  previous transfer.
 It will always be smaller than `transfer_seqnum`, and sometimes the difference can be more than `1`.
 If there were no previous transfers, the value will have its lower 40 bits set to `0x0000000000`, and its higher 24 bits calculated from `account_creation_date` (the number of days since Jan 1st, 1970).

+system_flags : int32
-* `system_flags` contains various bit-flags characterizing the transfer.
+   Various bit-flags characterizing the transfer.

+creditor_identity : string
-* `creditor_identity` is a string, which (along with `debtor_id`)
-  identifies the affected account.
+   A string which (along with ``debtor_id``) identifies the affected account.
 Different implementations may use different formats for the identifier.
-Note that while `creditor_id` could be a "local" identifier, recognized only by the system that created the account, `creditor_identity` is always a globally recognized identifier.
+Note that while ``creditor_id`` could be a "local" identifier, recognized only by the system that created the account, ``creditor_identity`` is always a globally recognized identifier.

+transfer_id : int64
+   TODO: improve description
-* `transfer_id` will contain either `0`, or the ID of the corresponding prepared transfer.
+   MUST contain either ``0``, or the ID of the corresponding prepared transfer.
 This allows the sender of a committed direct transfer, to reliably identify the corresponding prepared transfer record (using `debtor_id`, `creditor_id`, and `transfer_id` fields).

 ``AccountChange`` message